nwdhenry/master-check-list/readme.md

 - `pdf_generation.py` includes the function `generate_pdf`, responsible for creating the PDF file.
 - `input_processing.py` provides the function `read_input_file`, which parses the JSON input file and returns the `settings` and `categories` dictionaries.

+The program now includes various sorting and category fitting methods including alphabetical, numerical and custom sort.
+These sorting methods are defined in `settings["fit_method"]` in the JSON input file.

 ## Usage

 To use the program, run the following command in the project's root directory: